 Noise in the Community

-Long Island has wonderful communities, some with large expanses of green grass, access to nearby parks, and sprawling, white sand beaches.
+Long Island has wonderful communities, some with large expanses of green grass as well as access to nearby gardens, parks, and white sand beaches.
 But you should make sure that there are no major noises that will make your days or nights unbearable.

 When considering buying a house, visit during the day as well as at night.
 Go see the property on a weekday, but don't neglect to see what it's like on weekends.
 For instance, you might find the perfect house that is located in a normally very quiet neighborhood.
 But if it's in proximity to a bar or restaurant, you might find the comings and goings on weekends to be a real detriment.